DMEI Among First to Offer Raindrop® Near Vision Inlay

 Over the course of several weeks, patients experience continually improving vision.
 Vision is also clear in low light conditions.

 Raindrop® is a remarkably quick, outpatient procedure.
 Typically, the procedure takes about 10 minutes, and patients can return to normal activities the day after.

 Who Is an Ideal Candidate for Raindrop®?

 Raindrop® is a good fit for adults age 41-65 who have good distance vision but who are constantly using their reading glasses to perform everyday tasks, like reading and texting.
-To learn if you are a candidate for Raindrop®, schedule a consultation at DMEI by calling 405.271.2500 or by requesting an appointment online today.
+To learn if you are a candidate, request a Raindrop consultation today!

 Posted on Mon, February 27, 2017

 by Big Wing